neonmik/Wave-Machine-Firmware/README.md

 + Prove hardware functions (Pots, LEDs, Keys, Audio)
 + Test script for LEDs
     + Added function to show led test on startup if Preset button is held down

 + Intergrate/prove Oscillator code
     + ADSR not working for first oscillator/voice - added a minimum (10ms) limit on the AD settings... seemed to help.
     + Sample peaking before output - down to the poor implementation of the default C signed/unsigned recasting.

++ Improve Oscillator script - current bugs include:
+    + Added a softstart to the Oscillator code - stops it popping when turned on
+    + Add functions for all hardware controls
+    + Add and test functions for updating parameters, instead of accesing them directly from outside

 + Improve Hardware files - current things to fix:
     + Create a better abstraction layer between the hardware and the software (synth) - currently theres issues passing hardware avriables to the software variables...
 ADSR/pitch. will also allow for better multicore support

 + Add Arp mode

 + Improve Arp functionality:
     + currently wont play only one note...
     + Needs direction functionality
     + currently has a random low note on release of arp (noticable in high octaves)
     + Improve ADSR - some confusion if you release key in attack stage, skips DS and jumps to release - this is standard behaviour for most synths.

 + Improve Pagination handling

++ Improve Settings functionality
+    + Make everything that takes an input take it from a range of 0-1023
+    + Refactor to allow saving, and also to improve code functionality _- Make sure it always pulls values from presets (especially on start up) - this will require some tweaking of how the presets handle the input, and then make sure that it can pull that back correctly._